What is Title IX ?

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance…”

 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on gender in educational programs which receive federal financial assistance.
 While athletics are one component of Title IX, other programs and activities which may be included are: recruitment, admissions, financial aid and scholarships; course offerings and access; hiring and retention; and benefits and leave.
 Title IX also protects student and employees, both male and female, from unlawful sexual harassment in school programs and activities.
 The requirements of Title IX pertaining to sexual harassment also covers sexual violence.

-Manchester Community College is committed to providing an environment free from discrimination on the basis of sex.
-Pursuant to Title IX, MCC’s Title IX Coordinator is the designated agent for the college with primary responsibility for coordinating the college’s Title IX compliance efforts.
+Connecticut State Community College is committed to providing an environment free from discrimination on the basis of sex.
+Pursuant to Title IX, CT State Manchester’s Title IX Coordinator is the designated agent for the campus with primary responsibility for coordinating the campus’s Title IX compliance efforts.

 Title IX Coordinators

 Title IX Coordinator Responsibilities

 The Title IX Coordinator is responsible for overseeing the college’s Title IX compliance efforts.
 This includes: